 In this guide, we’ll talk about what and where the Llyn y Fan Fach and Llyn y Fan Fawr walk is.
 Then, we’ll talk a little about the hike and the highlights of the trail, as well as provide a GPS map for you to follow.
 Later, we’ll look at how to get to Llyn y Fan Fach, as well as accommodation options in this part of the Brecon Beacons.

 To see footage of Wales’ Llyn y Fan Fach walk in the Black Mountain, please watch our 6 Best Brecon Beacons Hikes Squeezed Into 3 Days YouTube production.
-For your convenience, when you press play below, the video will start exactly at the section showing the walk.
-Although, feel free to watch more for some Brecon Beacons hiking inspiration.

 About Llyn y Fan Fach and Llyn y Fan Fawr